MartynFitzgerald/UWE-DirectMe-API/README.md

 ![AWS 11](./installation_screenshots/db12.png)
 19. Create a new schema called 'DirectMe'.
 20. Execute the DirectMe.sql into the schema created.
-21. Go to the dashboard of the 'Elastic Beanstalk', it should display the health as ####### also at the top of the screen the endpoint should be visible (directmeapi-env.eba-syyipmj2.us-east-1.elasticbeanstalk.com).
+21. Go to the dashboard of the 'Elastic Beanstalk', it should display the health as 'Ok' also at the top of the screen the endpoint should be visible [directmeapi-env.eba-syyipmj2.us-east-1.elasticbeanstalk.com].